HegdeShashank/Parking-Lot/README.md

 3. then jar file can be run from the command below

         java -jar "Parking Lot.jar" "File path of input file"

+Method 3
+If there is error in above methods due to mismatch in java compiler version

+1. Go to folder src\
+2. run below command

+       javac Application.java
+3. Above command should have created class files for each class.
+4. Now run below command

+       java Application "File path of input file"